 AGENDA FOR BOARD DISCUSSION:

-Update on Police Department project: Mr. Cook fears there is a misconception when her refers to a “Police Department”.
+Update on Police Department project: Mr. Cook fears there is a misconception when HE refers to a “Police Department”.
 He is not looking to hire 2 or 3 full time people.
 A lot depends on State requirements.
 When talking with deputy Hock and Sheriff Bean, they may have an alternative for the township.
 Therefore, we will not be pursuing this any further until we hear back from that source.

 Septic Ordinance—Next Steps